 2. The principle of functional definition.

-Structural division is a grouping of activities that ensures the achievement of goals, and the manager of each of the departments must have the authority necessary to coordinate the actions of this department with the enterprise as a whole.
-Based on this, the principle of functional definition means that: the more clearly the results expected from the manager or structural unit are defined, the more clearly and fully the directions of their activities and delegated organizational powers are defined, the more clearly the official and informational relationships with other managers and units are realized, the more these managers can contribute and structural units to achieve the goals of the enterprise.
+Structural division is a grouping of activities that ensures the achievement of set goals, and the manager of each division must have the powers necessary to coordinate the actions of this division with the enterprise as a whole.
+Based on this, the principle of functional definition means that: the more clearly the results expected from a manager or structural unit are defined, the more clearly and completely the directions of their activities and delegated organizational powers are defined, the more clearly the official and information relationships with other managers and units are understood, the greater these managers can contribute and structural units in achieving the goals of the enterprise.
 Failure to comply with this principle can cause confusion and confusion about what exactly and from whom exactly should be expected.
 This principle (which applies to both delegation and structural division), while conceptually very simple, is often difficult to apply in practice.
-A clear definition of the content of the work and the delegation of the powers necessary for its implementation in most cases require patience, high intelligence and a clear idea of \u200b\u200bgoals and plans.
-It is clear that it is very difficult to define the content of the work if the manager does not have a clear idea of what results he wants to receive.
+Clearly defining the scope of work and delegating the necessary authority to complete it in most cases requires patience, high intelligence and a clear understanding of goals and plans.
+It is clear that it is very difficult to define the content of work if the manager does not have a clear idea of what results he wants to obtain.

 3. Scalar principle.